AWinterman/simple-scuttle/example/index.md

 rather than maths), although once I had internalized the concepts this ceased to be a conscious effort.

 [^stream]: [Node Streams][node streams] abstractions built into the node core library for handling data over time.
 They present a unix-like api which allows one to write to sinks, read from sources, and pipe sources to sinks.
 They are available in the browser via [browserify][].&nbsp;

+[^logical-time]: Logical time, as distinct from physical time, is essentially the count of events witnessed by the node.
+Physical time is somewhat similar&mdash; seconds count the number of times a physical clock's second hand ticked, or the number of particles emitted from an atom.

 [^system-time]: If anyone has contact information for the author, or is able to grant legitimate free access to the paper, please [contact